Dharmesh78/buildspec_NodeJS_example/README.md

 ### Install and run the application

-1. Install golang on your system:
+1. Install nodejs on your system:
     ```yum install -y oracle-nodejs-release-el7 oracle-release-el7```
 2. Check that path is set properly by displaying version:
     ```npm -version```